ryandaniels/ansible-role-iptables-docker-swarm/README.md

 If using Swarm, consider using specific IPs for Docker Swarm communication Eg. `docker swarm init --advertise-addr 192.168.100.100 --listen-addr=192.168.100.100 --data-path-addr=192.168.100.100`

 **Important Note**: Docker and firewalld do not get along.
-This role has a check enabled to fail this role if the firewalld service is running or enabled.
+This Ansible Role has a check enabled to fail this role if the firewalld service is running or enabled.
 For more information about firewalld and Docker:
 <https://success.docker.com/article/why-am-i-having-network-problems-after-firewalld-is-restarted>
 <https://www.tripwire.com/state-of-security/devops/psa-beware-exposing-ports-docker/>